uschwartz/nucDetective/README.md

 nucDetective is a two step automated pipeline for the investigation of nucleosome positions and nucleosome dynamics among MNase-Seq data generated using varying conditions.
 The pipeline contains two main workflows:

-1. `Profiler` for alignments, qualitycontrol and nucleosome calling
+1. `Profiler` for alignments, quality control and nucleosome calling
 2. `Inspector` for analysis of nucleosome dynamics

 ### Profiler